AryaJohary/CollegeDirectory/README.md

 ---

-> **Note:**
+[//]: # (> **Note:**  )

-> Due to time constraints, I was not able to work on the frontend part.
+[//]: # (> Due to time constraints, I was not able to work on the frontend part.
 However, I was given this assignment with a significant scope, and I was able to complete the backend functionalities as outlined above despite the complexity and scale of the project.
-I now have to submit it, but I would greatly appreciate the opportunity to continue and further improve upon it if given the chance to move forward with the intern hiring process.
+I now have to submit it, but I would greatly appreciate the opportunity to continue and further improve upon it if given the chance to move forward with the intern hiring process.)